 Although Ms. von der Leyen did not offer specific details, such as when the borders would open, this news has sparked hope for travellers who have had enough of stay at home orders.

-Some of the most popular EU countries for travellers include France, Spain, Italy, Germany, Austria, and Greece.
+Some of the most popular EU countries for travelers include France, Spain, Italy, Germany, Austria, and Greece.